XcalableMP/manual/en/distribute.rst

 When an asterisk symbol is given in the distribute directive instead of distribution type, the target dimension will remain undistributed.
-In the following example, the first dimension will be distributed (block distribution) and the second dimension will remain undistributed.
+In the following example,
+the first dimension will be distributed in a block manner and the second dimension will remain undistributed.

 * XMP/C program